Plume Latraverse

 Plume Latraverse (born Michel Latraverse 11 May 1946) is a prolific singer, musician, songwriter and author from Quebec.
+Over the course of his career, he has written nearly 300 songs, combining satire, poetry and social commentary.
 At the end of the 1960s he formed a band named La Sainte Trinité with Pierrot le fou (Pierre Léger) and Pierre Landry.
 Then he formed a duo with Steve Faulkner (1972–1975).
 They performed for the last time at the Chant'Août in Quebec City.
 In 1976, Plume started a solo career and became one of the most influential names in Quebec counterculture.
 During a European tour (1979–1980) he staged a show during Le Printemps de Bourges and won the Prime Minister of France's Prize (Prix international de la jeune chanson) and the Pop-Rock prize for the best songwriter from Quebec.
 In 1982 he worked with Offenbach and produced the album À fond d'train.
 After his filmed biography, Ô rage électrique, Plume presented a farewell of sorts named Show d'à diable in 1984, after which he brought his singing career to a halt, focusing on painting and writing, before reappearing in 1990.
 He published many of his songs, texts and storybooks.

 In 1980 the Montreal Gazette described him as "the French Frank Zappa".

+In 1998, Latraverse released the hit single El Niño'.

+In 2018, he was awarded the Medal of the National Assembly of Quebec in recognition of his cultural impact.

+In 2023, Latraverse received the SOCAN Excellence Award in recognition of his long-standing contribution to Canadian songwriting.

+He remains active on stage, in 2025, Plume Latraverse began his tour entitled Rémissionnaire, including concerts at the Place des Arts in Montreal, the Grand Théâtre de Québec, Théâtre Lionel-Groulx and Théâtre Gilles-Vigneault in Saint-Jérôme.